AnalyticModeling/GEFs/README.md

 ## Contributing
 <!-- Before submitting a pull request, please run the tutorial files `tutorial.py`, `alkhairy2019.m`, and `alkhairy2024.m` to make sure that the changes do not break the code.
 Future releases may include dedicated unit tests. -->
-Before submitting a pull request, please run the tutorial files `demo_alkhairy2019.py` and `demo_alkhairy2019.py` to make sure that the changes do not break the code.
+Before submitting a pull request, please run the tutorial files `demo_alkhairy2019.py` and `demo_alkhairy.m` to make sure that the changes do not break the code.
 Future releases may include dedicated unit tests.

 ## Contributors
 Wayne Zhao